CHANCEFORSAKEN/CHANCEFORSAKEN/README.md

 ![Image Alt](https://github.com/baseballii/baseballii/blob/9abeb2f6c8edc83c1d3453a944f2c87198cbce63/tumblr_943fbedaf1bd37679f683100e794ccff_2e25a182_1280.png)

 - The host's name is Flint!
 Other names are Computer and Daph.
 You can call our host nicknames, of course.
-We're a system of 34!
+We're a system of 34! skins that are apart of our system will have the word SYS.

 ┈ 　 Ask us for our specific pronouns!